drug-design/course/docs/chapters/ligand-based-approaches.md

 *[Analog]: A molecule structurally similar to another, generally based on the same scaffold *[Analogs]: A molecule structurally similar to another, generally based on the same scaffold

-To increase biological activity some degree of molecular rigidity can be imposed to an active flexible molecule by incorporating its structural elements in a constrained cyclic system.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/rigid-analogs-principle-ccd6c3c6'><i class='fa fa-play' aria-hidden='true'></i></button>To increase biological activity some degree of molecular rigidity can be imposed to an active flexible molecule by incorporating its structural elements in a constrained cyclic system.
 The key functional groups are then constrained to a limited range of steric positions and interatomic distances.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer